 - fresh vegetables, with the exception of most tomatoes

-Low acid foods require a higher temperature when processing than can be reached by placing them in jars immersed by boiling water.
-To kill harmful bacteria (like botulism) use of pressure canning ensures the safety of preserved low-acid foods.
+Low acid foods require a higher temperature when processing than cannot be reached by placing them in jars immersed in boiling water.
+To kill harmful bacteria (like botulism) the use of a pressure canner ensures the safety of preserved low-acid foods.
 The above list fits into the low acid group since they have an acidity, or pH level, of 4.6 or higher.
 The temperature which must be reached and maintained (for a specified amount of time) to kill the bacteria is 240º F. This temperature can be reached only by creating steam under pressure.